-- Training commissioners: The individuals that have requested or funded the development of the training. - Managers: The people who manage or oversee the target audience/training participants and who might have another perspective on existing organizational and individual learning needs. - Stakeholders/beneficiaries: Those who will be impacted by the training as they are the key partners or beneficiaries of the training participants, such as members of local communities.
+- Managers: The people who manage or oversee the target audience/training participants and who might have another perspective on existing organizational and individual learning needs. - Stakeholders/beneficiaries: Those who will be impacted by the training as they are the key partners or beneficiaries of the training participants, such as members of local communities.
 Often excluded from LNA, it is vital that their perspectives on the problems and learning needs of the target audience are gathered and assessed.